mantl/mantl/examples/README.md

 You'll notice that there are two instances.
 Each one has a line under it in gray `default:<####>` where <####> is some port number.
 In the picture above, ports 9061 and 25312.

-One note.. there are two here becasue the hello-world.json file asks for two instances to be created.
+One note.. there are two here becasue the hello-world.json file you submitted asks for two instances to be created.
 This is two seperate hello-world applications.

 If I click on the `default:9061` it will open my browser to default:9061 and get a `webpage is not avaiable` error.
 This is because I don't have default mapped to 192.168.242.55 in my hosts file.
 Rather than mess with that.
 Lets just